 SC14 noted that levels of fishing mortality and depletion differ among regions, and that fishery impact was higher in the tropical region (Regions 3, 4, 7 and 8 in the stock assessment model), with particularly high fishing mortality on juvenile bigeye tuna in these regions.
 SC14 therefore recommends that WCPFC15 could continue to consider measures to reduce fishing mortality from fisheries that take juveniles, with the goal to increase bigeye fishery yields and reduce any further impacts on the spawning biomass for this stock in the tropical regions. [adopted]

-SC14 noted that according to CMM-17-01 bigeye tuna SB/SBF=0 is to be maintained above the 2012-2015 level (SPC to provide the number) pending the agreement on a TRP.
-SC14 also noted that the projection results based on scenarios estimating CMM2017-01 indicated a high level of uncertainty on the levels of spawning stock biomass relative to the LRP and the objective of CMM-2017-01 in 2045. .
+SC14 noted that according to CMM-17-01 bigeye tuna SB/SBF=0 is to be maintained above the 2012-2015 level (SBrecent/SBF=0 = 0.36; Table BET-3) pending the agreement on a TRP.
+SC14 also noted that the projection results based on scenarios estimating CMM2017-01 indicated a high level of uncertainty on the levels of spawning stock biomass relative to the LRP and the objective of CMM-2017-01 in 2045.
 Under the scenario assuming long-term average recruitment continues into the future there was a high risk (add value) of breaching the LRPs and a zero probability of achieving the objective of CMM-2017-01, while under the scenario which assumes higher more recent recruitments continues into the future there was a low risk (add value) of breaching the LRPs and a 100% probability of achieving the objective of CMM-2017-01. [adopted]

 However, SC14 also noted that the projections assume that longline catches would be maintained regardless of the decrease in biomass.
 This may result in unlikely high levels of effort.
 Therefore, the catch estimates under the long term recruitment scenario, especially in the longer term projections, are more uncertain. [adopted]